hoangphung123/surfs_up/README.md

 UT McCombs Module 9: Surf's Up with Advanced Data Storage and Retrieval

 ## Overview:
+An investor wants to learn more about the weather before committing to build a Surf and Ice Cream shop in Oahu, Hawaii.
+The investor's main concern is the precipitation forcing the shop to close too frequently.
+To analyze Hawaii's weather data, SQLAlchemy was used to query the SQLite database.

 ## Results:
-### June Statistics for the Temperature and Precipitaiton
+### June Statistics for the Temperature and Precipitation

 ![Pic_1](https://github.com/Baylex/surfs_up/blob/main/Resources/june_stat_temp_prcp.PNG)

-### December Statistics for the Temperature and Precipitaiton
+### December Statistics for the Temperature and Precipitation

 ![Pic_2](https://github.com/Baylex/surfs_up/blob/main/Resources/dec_stat_temp_prcp.PNG)

 1. The mean temperature of 75°F for June is higher than the mean temperature of 71°F for December.
-However, the opposite is true for precipiation.
+However, the opposite is true for precipitation.
 December had the higher precipitation of .22 inches while June had .14 inches.

 ![Pic 3](https://github.com/Baylex/surfs_up/blob/main/Resources/june_temp_graph.PNG)
 ![Pic 4](https://github.com/Baylex/surfs_up/blob/main/Resources/dec_temp_graph.PNG)